The Web address of this article is

 basics

-and symptoms of healthy grief, and accept that
+and symptoms of healthy grief in

-some of them are very similar to common signs of
+similar to common signs of depression.

 Respectfully affirm what the person seems to be